 As every construction worker knows, there are few jobs as dangerous as those in the construction industry.
 Indeed, whether you are working with heavy machinery or up on scaffolding, your well-being is always at risk.

 Since one wrong move on a construction site can result in serious injury -- or even death -- the government has created several safety laws and regulations designed to protect construction workers.
 Sadly, however, these laws are violated all the time, often to the detriment of the workers who rely upon them to keep them safe.
-In fact, the Occupational Safety and Health Administration (OSHA) has even compiled a list of the top 10 most-cited workplace safety violations for fiscal year 2016, which include:
+In fact, the Occupational Safety and Health Administration (OSHA) has even compiled a list of the top 10 most-cited workplace safety violations for the fiscal year 2016, which include:

 - Fall protection violations